Canine hemangiosarcoma usually attacks the dog’s spleen but can metastasize to other organs. That, unfortunately, includes the brain.

-I wanted to wait until his regular oncologist got there (8 am).
-When she did, she agreed that any further treatment would just be about prolonging suffering.
-We had always agreed that if Joey was suffering, we would not keep him alive just for our sake.
+I wanted to wait until his regular oncologist arrived (8 am).
+When she did, she agreed that any further treatment would be about prolonging suffering.
+We had always agreed that if Joey were suffering, we would not keep him alive just for our sake.

-I wish at the end I could have been with him.
+I wish in the end I could have been with him.

-We were so busy at that time, maybe I missed signs I should not have.
-My husband said to me that I was always worried Joey would get cancer.
+We were so busy that maybe I missed signs I should not have.
+My husband said that I was always worried Joey would get cancer.
 I guess that’s true since I lost a dog to cancer when I was a child.
-Every time poor Joey got a fatty lump or suspicious rash, I made the vet biopsy or scrape it.
+So every time poor Joey got a fatty lump or suspicious rash, I made the vet biopsy or scrape it.

-I think maybe if we hadn’t been distracted, I might have noticed something earlier and it might have made a difference.
-We were always careful with Joey’s health, kept his weight down, his teeth clean and white, and feed him what we believed was good food.
+Maybe if we hadn’t been distracted, I might have noticed something earlier, and it might have made a difference.
+We were always careful with Joey’s health, kept his weight down, his teeth clean and white, and fed him what we believed was good food.

 Further reading: Dr. Donna Spector podcast.